ClashC/ats-mini-with-clock/docs/source/manual.md

 * **Time Sync** - Choose how the clock is synchronized: Manual, RDS, or NTP.
 * **Load EiBi** - download the EiBi [schedule](#schedule) (requires Wi-Fi internet connection).
 * **Wi-Fi** - Wi-Fi mode: Off (default), Access Point, Access Point + Connect, Connect, Sync Only.
 More details on that below.
 * **Alarm 1** - Wake time for the first alarm.
-Rotate to set minutes, hold the encoder button while rotating to set hours.
-Short press toggles On/Off.
+Press the encoder to switch between minutes, hours, and the On/Off flag.
+The active value blinks while being edited and can be adjusted with the knob.
 * **Alarm 2** - Second alarm time, works the same as Alarm 1.
 * **Alarm Vol** - Volume level when an alarm triggers.
 * **About** - Informational screens (Help, Authors, System).

 ## Alarm

 Use **Alarm 1** and **Alarm 2** in the Settings menu to set wake up times.
-Rotate the encoder to adjust the minutes.
-Hold the encoder button while rotating to adjust the hours.
-Short press toggles the alarm on or off.
+Minutes are adjusted first and blink to indicate editing.
+Press the encoder once to edit the hours and again to toggle the alarm on or off.
+Each active field blinks in a 75/25 duty cycle.
 The **Alarm Vol** item defines the volume level used when an alarm activates.

 ## Wi-Fi